Constructions of entanglement-assisted quantum MDS codes from generalized Reed-Solomon codes: New EAQMDS codes from GRS codes

-\item $[[\frac{q^2-1}{2t+1},\frac{q^2-1}{2t+1}-2d+3,d;1]]_q,$ where $2\leq d \leq 2(\frac{q+1}{2t+1}-1)$.
+\item $[[\frac{q^2-1}{2\ell+1},\frac{q^2-1}{2\ell+1}-2d+3,d;1]]_q,$ where $2\leq d \leq 2(\frac{q+1}{2\ell+1}-1)$.

-\item $[[\frac{q^2-1}{2t+1},\frac{q^2-1}{2t+1}-2d+3,d;1]]_q,$ where $\frac{q+1}{2t+1}+2\leq d \leq \frac{t+1}{2t+1}(q+1)$. \end{itemize}
+\item $[[\frac{q^2-1}{2\ell+1},\frac{q^2-1}{2\ell+1}-2d+3,d;1]]_q,$ where $\frac{q+1}{2\ell+1}+2\leq d \leq \frac{\ell+1}{2\ell+1}(q+1)$. \end{itemize}

-By comparing our results with the same length in \cite{FCX16}, one can see that our EAQMDS codes have much larger minimum distance $d$ due to $\frac{t+1}{2t+1}(q+1)>2(\frac{q+1}{2t+1}-1)$.
-Comparing our results with \cite{LZLK19}, It can be easily seen that our results have the same largest minimum distance with theirs within such case, and our minimum distance $d$ has a wider value range(See Table \ref{tab1}).
+By comparing our results with the same length as in \cite{FCX16}, due to $\frac{t+1}{2t+1}(q+1)>2(\frac{q+1}{2t+1}-1)$, one can see that the minimum distance of our EAQMDS code is larger than theirs.
+While comparing our results with \cite{LZLK19}, one can easily see that our codes have the same largest minimum distance as theirs within such case, but the minimum distance $d$ has a wider value range.

 \end{remark}